listendev/action/README.md

       # The listen.dev JWT token.
       # Defaults to empty string.
       jwt: ${{ secrets.MY_JWT_TOKEN }}
+      # Whether to enable the CI eavesdrop tool or not.
+      # Works only on linux runners.
+Requires a valid `jwt` option.
+      # Defaults to false.
+      ci: "true|false"
       # The lstn version.
       # Defaults to the latest lstn release tag (recommended).
       lstn: "vX.Y.Z"